yooneskh/deno-unified-config/README.md

 ### Env files
 You can specify env file path like `--env-config={env file path}` and deno-config will augment you config object with it. each line must have this format `{keyPath}={value}`. you can nest keyPath with `.` as in `db.host=localhost`

+Note: If `.env` file is present in the current directory, deno-config will use it automatically without specifying it through cli.

 ``` ts
 // ./.env